 Related: Best Vacuum Cleaners

 Can a fan cool a room?

 A fan can’t change a room’s temperature; it merely circulates air.
 However, the breeze from a fan on your body aids sweat evaporation, which makes you cooler.
+In humid environments, fans don’t work so well, as less sweat evaporates.
+For this reason, you may want to think about buying a dehumidifier, too, which will improve a fan’s performance and make your room feel more comfortable.
 The increased air circulation can also stop a room from feeling stuffy.

 To actually cool a room, you need something that can lower the air temperature.
 Air conditioning is the main option there, but a second option is to use an evaporative cooler.
 These feature a tank of water, which slowly evaporates to help cool the air, and work best in dry, hot climates.

 Desktop fans are the traditional models.
 These let you tilt the fan to direct airflow; turn on the oscillation mode to let the fan sweep from side to side.